opener-project/opener-project.github.com/source/getting-started/how-to/domain-adaption.md

 + Annotate the corpus with named entities annotations.
 D3.52 provides guidelines for such annotations in the tourist domain.
 These guidelines can be adapted for the annotations of other domains.

 ## Train the model for opinion detection
-+ The model for opinion detection must be trained with the data from the annotated corpus (cf. where??)
++ The model for opinion detection must be trained with the data from the annotated corpus (cf. ??RUBENwhere??)

 ## Train the model for named entity detection
 + The model for named entity detection must be trained with the data from the annotated corpus (cf. http://www.opener-project.eu/documentation/domain-adaptation-toolkit.html)

 ## Choose or generate Sentiment Lexicons
 The opinion identification tools make use of a general sentiment and domain-specific sentiment lexicons.
 The first one covers opinionated words used across all domains, the second one covers the domain-specific items.
-### General Sentiment Lexicons
+### General sentiment lexicons
 + General sentiment lexicons are available for the 6 OpeNER languages (cf. https://github.com/opener-project/sentiment-lexicons/tree/master/propagation_lexicons).
 General sentiment lexicons for new languages can be built using the propagation toolkit (cf. https://github.com/opener-project/VU-lexicon-propagation_kernel)

-### Domain-specific lexicons
+### Domain-specific sentiment lexicons
 + To generate a domain lexicon from domain texts, use https://github.com/opener-project/opinion-domain-lexicon-acquisition#unsupervised-acquisition).
 + The following tools can be used when texts with customer ratings are available (cf.  https://github.com/opener-project/opinion-domain-lexicon-acquisition#unsupervised-acquisition-from-reviews-with-star-ratings).

+###  ??RUBEN?? wrap up everything